Design Review Board

 Staff Comments

 One new townhouse building fronting Bragg Street, containing four units.
-The building is proposed to be set 10' from Bragg Street (front setback), and 15' from Delaware Avenue (left side setback).
-Overall, the building measures 91'-10" wide (containing four units that measure 24', 16', 16' and 24' wide) by 25' deep.
+The main massing of the building is proposed to be set 10' from Bragg Street (front setback), and 15' from Delaware Avenue (left side setback).
+Overall, the building measures 91'-10" wide (containing two units measuring 24'-9" wide and two units measuring 20'-9" wide) by 25' deep.
 Parking is proposed to be accessed from the alley and located to the right side of the building.